cockroachdb/replicator/scripts/active_active/README.md

 docker compose run --rm -it west_sql
 ```

-To view the content of the kv table, including the columns used by the cdc-sink to perform replication:
+To view the content of the kv table, including the columns used by the replicator to perform replication:

 ```sql
 root@west:26257/defaultdb> SELECT *,_source,_timestamp from kv.kv limit 10